 One of the rumors spread over the years was that the shooter tried to shoot a “happy face” into the back of his head which is absolutely terrible.

 Martel continued, “There was no force of entry in his house…and it was the winter, so you could see there would [have been] footprints [in the snow outside]- but there were none.

 They had somebody…an inside person.
 It was probably someone who was watching hockey with him and said, ‘Hey look, Dino, I’m gonna go to the bathroom…’

 The detective told us that the remote control was loose in his hand…they say that if they shoot you from the front you [see it coming and] tense your muscles and [he would have gripped] that remote control [tightly at the point of death].

 So they shot him from behind.
 He didn’t see it coming…”

-Quote above about Dino Bravo compiled by Matt Pender and shared here with thanks to our friends over at ‘Wrestling’s Glory Days’ Facebook page
+Rick Martel quotes on Dino Bravo were transcribed by Matt Pender and shared here with thanks to our friends over at ‘Wrestling’s Glory Days’ Facebook page.

 This post may contain affiliate links, which means we may receive a commission if you click a link and purchase something that we have recommended.
 While clicking these links won’t cost you any extra money, they will help us to continue to bring you quality content!